zingale/pyjournal/README.md

   ```
   [nickname]
-  master_path = XXX    ; this is what we push to/pull from
+  master_repo = XXX.git  ; this is what we push to/pull from
   working_path = YYY     ; local directory we interact with on our machine
   ```